Concussion Management Policy

 Each step should take 24 hours.
 Once the athlete is asymptomatic after introducing all steps of exercise listed above, she can return to play.
 If any post-concussion symptoms occur while in the stepwise program, then the student should drop back to the previous asymptomatic level and try to progress again after a further 24-hour period of rest has passed.

-For further information about concussions, visit the CDC's "HEADS UP" webpage.
+For further information about concussions, visit the CDC's "HEADS UP" webpage or watch the short video below.